6 For whom the Lord loves He chastens, And scourges every son whom He receives.”

 “Whom He receives” modifies those God disciplines.
 This is an exclusive group.
 The word “receives” means accepts.
 God does not reject those He disciplines, but He “receives” or accepts them.
 Divine discipline upon the believer proves his sonship.
-A parent’s responsibility is to make sure their children train properly.
-It is also God’s responsibility to care for His sons (Ro 8:14-16).
+A parent’s responsibility is to make sure his children are trained properly.
+It is also God’s responsibility to care for His sons (Ro 8:14–16).

 If the relationship is there, the concern is there.